temporalio/documentation/docs/concepts/what-is-task-routing.md

 Task Routing is simply when a Task Queue is paired with one or more Workers, primarily for Activity Task Executions.

-This could also mean employing multiple Task Queues each one paired with a Worker Process.
+This could also mean employing multiple Task Queues, each one paired with a Worker Process.

-There are many use cases for Task Routing.
+Task Routing has many applicable use cases.

 ### Flow control

-A Worker that consumes from a Task Queue asks for an Activity Task only when it has available capacity, so that is never overloaded by request spikes.
+A Worker that consumes from a Task Queue asks for an Activity Task only when it has available capacity, so it is never overloaded by request spikes.
 If Activity Tasks get created faster than Workers can process them, they are backlogged in the Task Queue.

 ### Throttling